4nd3r/mkosi-intune/README.md

 ## Networking

+Networking configurations are very different and therefore cases here can be taken as generic guidance.

-Out-of-box systemd-nspawn expects you to use systemd-networkd and ideally systemd-resolved.
+Out-of-box systemd-nspawn expects you to use `systemd-networkd` and ideally `systemd-resolved`.
 This reduces bit of troubles when setting up container.
 Systemd ships with `/usr/lib/systemd/network/80-container-ve.network` for host side and `/usr/lib/systemd/network/80-container-host0.network` for container side network configuration.
 Although it still requires setting up minimal masquerading rule from user side.